AramTerterian/Apstra.TestProject/README.txt

 ----------------------------------------------------------------------------

 INPUT DATA:
-Fill in the "input.txt" file with a list of IP adresses (1 or more items) in the next format:
+Fill in the "Apstra.TestProject.Starter\bin\Debug\input.txt" file with a list of IP adresses (1 or more items) in the next format:
 X.X.X.X
 X.X.X.X